libsdl-org/SDL/docs/README-winrt.md

     supported by WinRT itself.
   * joysticks and game controllers that aren't supported by Microsoft's XInput API.
+  * turning off VSync when rendering on Windows Phone.
+Attempts to turn VSync off on Windows Phone result either in Direct3D not drawing anything, or it forcing VSync back on.
+As such, SDL_RENDERER_PRESENTVSYNC will always get turned-on on Windows Phone.
+This limitation is not present in non-Phone WinRT (such as Windows 8.x), where turning off VSync appears to work.
   * probably anything else that's not listed as supported